SovereignEdgeEU-COGNIT/cognit-ops-forge/README.md

 # Cognit OpsForge

-A Cognitive Serverless Framework for the Cloud-Edge Continuum

-With OpsForge you ca deploy the Cognit Stack on AWS.
+A Cognitive Serverless Framework for the Cloud-Edge Continuum.
+With OpsForge you can deploy the Cognit Stack on AWS.

 Currently it is ready to automatically deploy the following components: